Leucothoe [Loo-KOH-thoh-ee] is a genus of broadleaf evergreen flowering plants belonging to the family Ericaceae along with Calluna vulgaris.

 Leucothoe Plant Uses

 This evergreen shrub works well as a single specimen when planted in containers.
+With its striking curling leaves, the Leucothoe plant also makes an excellent accent plant.

-It also looks stunning when used with other plants in borders, woodland gardens, rock gardens, on slopes, or as a ground cover.
+It also looks stunning when used with other plants in borders, woodland gardens, rock gardens, slopes, or as a ground cover.